astropy/astropy-APEs/APE0.rst

   nominations period.
 * Phase 2, Voting: Each `Voting Member <votingmembers>`_ can vote for zero or more of the candidates, up to the number of candidates.
 Voting is performed anonymously.
-Candidates are ranked by the total number of votes they receive.
+Candidates who receive votes from a majority of the voting members participating in the election are ranked by the total number of votes they receive.
 If a tie occurs, it may be resolved by mutual agreement among the candidates, or else the winner will be chosen at random.

 The election process is managed by a non-voting Returns Officer nominated by the outgoing Coordination Committee, although the process (specific choice of